Together for the Common Good is a charity working to strengthen the bonds of social trust to ensure the flourishing of

-The network includes people from across the churches, along with friends from other faith traditions and non religious backgrounds.
+We are volunteer-driven and partner with people across the churches, as well as with allies from fellow faith and non religious traditions.
 T4CG is ecumenical, non-partisan and independent of any institution or religious denomination.
-Around two thousand people across the UK and abroad subscribe to our newsletter.

 We draw from across the Judeo Christian traditions, in particular on the principles of Catholic social thought, a body of thinking rooted in the gospel which provides a set of tools for good judgment to build a common life together - a recipe for just relationships in which each person takes responsibility, according to their gifts and abilities.
 To make it more widely accessible, we call it ‘Common Good Thinking’.